 The BA (Honours) in Marketing prepares students for a career as a marketing professional.
 The programme provides a comprehensive education in the analytical skills required in the business and in a range of marketing and sales practices.
 The role of the marketing professional is placed within the broader business context that is delivered through a range of business relevant modules.

-Protection of Enrolled Learners
+Protection of Enrolled Learners (PEL)

-- Business Law
+- Information Systems in Business

 - Introduction to Financial Accounting